magician11/empath-wiki/training.md

 - if incoming light fluctuates, so does the energy harvested from the solar cell
 - 50Mb/s data transfer possible so definitely fast enough for video streaming
 - in essence: the solar cell has become a receiver for high speed wireless signals encoded in light, while it maintains it's primary function as an energy harvesting device

+### Lesson 14

+Setting up bases on Earth's moon or Mars.
+It's basically a cover though.
+Earth is about to go through catastrophic changes.
+So the plan is to re-build on Earth actually.
+It'll be easier to build on a devastated Earth, than a completely barren Mars.